lhannest/tkg-beacon/README.md

 python setup.py install
 ```

-Then navigate into the `/client` directory and do the same.
+Then navigate into the `/ontology` and `/client` directories and do the same.

 Then navigate into the `/server` directory and run the program with:
 ```